waynodiablo/Oystercard/rails/yelpv1.md

 ```
 ##### `belongs_to` and dealing with orphan reviews

+*In the following section up to the exercise, use what you've read in the previous section to TDD all of the following using `shoulda`.
+We've given you the final code - please decide how to write the tests first.*

 Adding the following line to the `review.rb` model will tie the review to a restaurant:

 ```ruby